chibiboba/JS-120/Concepts/Lesson 2 Notes.md

   - `thisArg`

 ##### Execution context rules

+- When is the execution context / `this`/ bound?
+  - It is bound based on how function is invoked.
+  - It is usually bound during function invocation /execution actually, there are exceptions such as `bind`, where the function is not immediately invoked and a copy of the function is returned with the execution context bound to the copy.

 - By default , if there is no function invocation, the execution context or value of `this` is the object that contains the method that `this` is in.